-Members AreaBBKA News Archive Magazines BBKA Forum BBKA EC and Office Who we are Trustees 2020 Executive > Link Trustees Compliance ADM BBKA Constitution Risk Assessments Meetings and Reports Office Staff Insurance Insurance Public Liability Insurance All Risks Insurance Officer Insurance Bee Diseases Insurance Education and Exams Exams and Assessments Module Exam FAQ Written Exams Latest Exam News About the Exam Board Practical Assessments General Information BBKA Talks Correspondence courses Courses and Education Membership Classes and benefits Renew Schools Research Members' Resources Branch and association resources BBKA Hive keeping record BeeBase Beekeeping Legislation Honey Show Rules & Judges Important Organisations for Beekeepers BeeConnected spray alert Lip balm and wax wraps information Leaflets Lecturers & Speakers RSS Feeds for members Winter Colony Survival Survey '18/19 Members' Events Members' News BBKA Talks If you would like to book tickets for upcoming talks then please look at the Events page Recorded talks These talks are free but we would welcome a donation to one of our appeals.
+Members AreaBBKA News Archive Magazines BBKA Forum BBKA EC and Office Who we are Executive > Link Trustees Compliance ADM BBKA Constitution Risk Assessments Meetings and Reports Office Staff Insurance Public Liability Insurance Officer Insurance Bee Diseases Insurance All Risks Insurance Education and Exams Exams and Assessments Module Exams Online Information & FAQs Written Exams Latest Exam News About the Exam Board Practical Assessments General Information BBKA Talks Correspondence courses Courses and Education Membership Classes and benefits Renew Schools Research Members' Resources Branch and association resources BBKA Hive keeping record BeeBase Beekeeping Legislation Honey Show Rules & Judges Important Organisations for Beekeepers BeeConnected spray alert Lip balm and wax wraps information Leaflets Lecturers & Speakers RSS Feeds for members Members' Events Members' News BBKA Talks If you would like to book tickets for upcoming talks then please look at the Events page Recorded talks These talks are free but we would welcome a donation to one of our appeals.
 The recordings will only be available until the middle of January.
 Save the Bees or Apiary and Education This first set of three talks was given by Pam Hunter.
 Pam has been keeping bees for over 25 years and is a Master Beekeeper.
 She is also a member of BIBBA and the Central Association of Bee-Keepers.
 Pam's background is in biological sciences.
 She was employed in microbiological research in the pharmaceutical industry for 30 years before becoming a freelance consultant and writer.
 Until recently Pam was Chair of the BBKA Examinations Board and is currently Chair of Research, Technical and Environmental matters.
 Pam is particularly interested in scientific aspects of bees and their interaction with the environment and plants.
 Also the neglected area of historical aspects of bees, the environment and beekeeping.
 Pam gives talks on these topics around the country.
 Viruses – What are they and what impact do they have on bees and human life?
 Discusses how viruses were first discovered in plants (Tobacco Mosaic virus) long before they could be visualised.
 Early days of discovering infective organisms and using microscopes.
 Mentions Robert Hooke, Van Leeuwenhoek and Pasteur.
 How viruses such as smallpox, polio, yellow fever, foot and mouth, flu and now Corona SARS 2 have impacted the history of the world.
 Are viruses really alive and how do they get into cells?
 The impact of viruses on honey bees, including DWV and CBPV.
 Is there any treatment for viruses and if not why not?
 Oil Seed rape – a blessing or a curse?
 Discusses the fascinating history of this ubiquitous crop and how it has evolved.
 Its value to bees and the beekeeper.
 The value of rape seed oil worldwide, its nutritional value and how modifications have been made are all included.
 How to manage colonies to get the best out of rape.
 The problems with it, especially for the beginner.
 The undoubted benefits if the colony is managed well.
 Evolution of Plants and Insects Discusses how flowering plants and insects evolved together and the modifications they have made; the plants to ensure cross pollination and attract insects; the insects to collect pollen.
 Includes a variety of interesting relationships between different insects and plants – figs and wasps, moths and yuccas, moths and orchids, figs and hellebores, even midges and their effect on chocolate, the Brazil nut, the Euglossa bee and the Agouti!.
 Structure of bees and the pollen collecting apparatus.
 Shows pollination.
 Discusses why are bees such good pollinators.
 Joyce Nisbet Waxing Lyrical talk Joyce will describe some of the techniques that can be used to produce candles and other attractive beeswax items, whether for showing or as gifts.
 About Joyce Nisbet: Having started beekeeping in 1990, Joyce is now a Master Beekeeper, BBKA Honey Judge, BBKA Trustee and Chair of the BBKA Spring Convention Committee.
 After being impressed by high-quality wax exhibits in Honey Shows, Joyce improved her wax preparation skills by attending lectures and workshops on the topic.
 This then led to her being involved in creating wax items for displays by North Shropshire Beekeepers at the National Honey Show.
 BBKA Christmas lecture December 2020 With Margaret Murdin, Past President Why do bees buzz Margaret is a Master Beekeeper, holds the National Diploma in Beekeeping and is a Past President of the BBKA but describes herself as an ordinary, practical beekeeper, currently with twenty colonies across three apiaries.
 Margaret began as a member of Ormskirk and Croston Branch in Lancashire where she learnt her beekeeping over the years before moving to North Oxfordshire.
 Margaret's background is in education, so she is naturally interested in furthering the education and training opportunities available to our BBKA members.
 'We have a duty to our bees and to the public to be as good as we can as beekeepers.
 We all need to update our skills from time to time and to learn about how to deal with new threats and diseases'.
 So, Margaret actively encourages members to keep up-to-date with training and take the Basic Assessment if they have not already done so.